RubMertens/reactive-node-music/readme.md

 - Build docker image(s?)
 - Deploy to azure
 - General cleanup op code --> We could Rxify the websocket stuff more!

+# In Progress

+- make it stop! (play music that is)

+#Donesies

+- reconnect